Use Self-Managed Encryption Keys in Confluent Cloud on AWS

 Relevant AWS documentation:

 7. From the Confluent Cloud Console, copy the provided permission statements exactly as-is (do not edit or modify) into the existing Key policy of the ARN in your AWS KMS.
 The code block gives your AWS key policy authorization to access your Confluent Cloud cluster and authorizes Confluent access to your KMS.
-For details, see Key policies.
+For details on how to create and manage your key policy, see Manage Key Policies on Confluent Cloud.

 Important